 - Mute/unmute: This button changes depending on whether the video is muted or not muted.

 - Volume slider: Use the left/right or up/down arrow keys to increase/decrease volume.

 - Time elapsed/total duration: This section shows the total time elapsed over the total duration of the video.
 It shows you how much of the video has played already and how much there's still left to play.

-- Autoplay: Toggle autoplay on or off.
+- Autoplay: Turn autoplay on or off.

-- Annotations: Toggle annotations on or off.
+- Annotations: Turn annotations on or off.